South African man guilty of family axe murder that shocked nation

 A South African man has been found guilty of murdering three members of his immediate family, three years after the gruesome attack in an upscale housing estate that shocked the nation.

 Henri van Breda, 23, was also found guilty of attempting to murder his sister on January 27 2015, as well as obstruction of justice.
-His sister Marli, then 16, suffered severe injuries and is reported to be unable to remember the incident, in which their parents and brother died.
+Marli van Breda, then 16, suffered severe injuries and is reported to be unable to remember the incident, in which their parents and brother died.

 Van Breda was denied bail, and will be held in custody until his sentencing.